hiddewie/template/README.md

 ### Exit codes

-- 0: Success.
+- `0`: Success.
 The standard output contains the rendered template.
+- `1`: Template file cannot be read.
+- `2`: Configuration file cannot be read.
+- `3`: Configuration file cannot be parsed.
+- `4`: Template file cannot be parsed.
-- 101: Panic.
-An unexpected error has occurred which was not handled correctly.
+- `101`: Panic.
+An unexpected error has occurred, and was not handled correctly.
 Please [create an issue](https://github.com/hiddewie/template/issues) to report the configuration, the template and the error output.

 ## Configuration